Crestron/CH5ShellUtilitiesCli/src/shell/README.md

 ## Rename archive

-Run `npm run rename:archive` to create .ch5z file which supports TSW device.
+Run `npm run rename:archive` to rename .ch5z file which supports TSW device.
 The build artifacts will be stored in the `dist/` directory.

 ## Deploy the project in TSW device